Type of contract: Short term consultancy

 - Experience in conducting webinars is a plus;

-- Commitment to involving vulnerable groups of a population, including women, members of minority groups, illiterate people, refugees and others;
+- Understanding of how crisis communication can successfully target vulnerable groups of a population, including women, members of minority groups, illiterate people, refugees and others;

 How to Apply:

-Please mention Civil Society Involvement Expert – Libya in the Email subject line and refer to the source where you have found this opportunity.
+Please mention Health Crisis Communication Planning Expert – Libya in the Email subject line and refer to the source where you have found this opportunity.
 Applying for this position by post mail is possible, please find our address details below.